ryan-mangeno/Distributed-DB-from-scatch/README.md

     python client.py
     ```
     *The client will connect to the Go Node Coordinator on your VM.
 You can then type commands like `GET key` or `PUT key value`.*

----
-**Order of Execution:**
-1. Start the C++ `storage_uds_serv` on the VM.
-2. Start the Go `node_coordinator.go` on the VM.
-3. Run the Python `client.py` on your local PC.

-This setup allows you to send commands from your PC to the Go coordinator, which then interacts with the C++ storage engine on the VM.

-## The Vision (Where This is Headed)

-The goal is to evolve this two-VM setup into a system demonstrating key distributed database features:

-* **Data Partitioning:** Splitting data across the two (and potentially more) nodes.
-* **Replication:** Copying data between nodes for availability and fault tolerance.
-* **Inter-Node Communication Protocol:** Custom protocol for nodes to coordinate, replicate, and route queries.
-* **Consistency Mechanisms:** Implementing strategies to ensure data integrity across the distributed state.
-* **Fault Detection & Handling:** Making the system resilient to node failures.

-This project is about peeling back the layers and building the machinery.